msabramo/colorama/README.txt

 Running tests requires:

 - Michael Foord's 'mock' module to be installed.
-- Either to be run under Python2.7 or 3.1 stdlib unittest, or to have Michael Foord's 'unittest2' module to be installed.
+- Tests are written using the 2010 era updates to 'unittest', and require to be run either using Python2.7 or greater, or else to have Michael Foord's 'unittest2' module installed.

 unittest2 test discovery doesn't work for colorama, so I use 'nose'::